Interval edge estimation in SAR images: Introduction

-Gambini et al.\ \cite{Gambini2006} proposed a parametric point estimator (i.e., detector) for the edge location.
-It has been shown that their estimator typically outperforms alternative detectors \cite{Blake1998, Chen1993, Perona1990} in a number of different settings \cite{Gambini2008}.
+Gambini et al.\ \cite{Gambini2006, Gambini2008} proposed a parametric point estimator (i.e., detector) for the edge location using an objective function that is maximal at the transition points that lie on strip of pixels.
 Nonparametric detectors have also been proposed.
 Bovik et al.\ \cite{Bovik1986} used nonparametric methods to detect edges under additive Gaussian noise.
 Beauchemin et al.\ \cite{Beauchemin1998} used an alternative approach based on the Wilcoxon-Mann-Whitney statistic to detect changes in adjacent sets of pixels.
 Lim and Jang \cite{Lim2002} used two sample tests to detect edges in images subject to noise.
-Girón et al.\ \cite{Giron2012} introduced detectors based on the Mann-Whitney, squared ranks to variances, Kruskal-Wallis and empirical distribution nonparametric test statistics.
+Girón et al.\ \cite{Giron2012}, following the main ideas in \cite{Gambini2006}, introduced detectors based on the Mann-Whitney, squared ranks to variances, Kruskal-Wallis and empirical distribution nonparametric test statistics.
 The authors used Monte Carlo simulation to compare the small sample performances of their detectors to that of Gambini's estimator.
 Their numerical evidence shows that the Kruskal-Wallis and Gambini's detectors behave similarly, the former however being considerably less costly from a computational viewpoint.
 Indeed, their numerical results show that edge detection using the Kruskal-Wallis detector is approximately one thousand times faster than that based on Gambini's maximum likelihood detector.

-All edge detection strategies that have been proposed in the literature yield edge point estimates.
-Our main goal in this paper is to consider interval edge estimation.
-We introduce different strategies that can be used to produce a confidence interval for an edge that separates two regions of a SAR image with different textures.
-The interval estimators are obtained by setting the desired confidence level and their lengths are indicative of how certain one can be that the edge has been located.

-More specifically, we wish to detect the position of the edge between two regions along a line segment (detection line).
-To that end we use information on the pixels that lie in a neighborhood of a rectangular shaped detection line (window).
-Figure~\ref{fig.motivacao} shows a simulated SAR image that contains two distinct regions and also a detection window divided by the detection line.

-As pointed by Gambini et al.\ \cite{Gambini2006}, their detector can deliver poor estimates when the detection line is not orthogonal to the boundary, as it is the case in Figure~\ref{fig.motivacao}.
-In contrast, edge interval estimation does not rely on the orthogonality between the detection line and the boundary.
-This reinforces the importance of interval edge detection.